D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 8) The proposed initiative will requiree focused attention and effort to be realized.
 Thus, it would necessary for the stakeholders to provide resources and, equally important, appoint liaison officers to coordinate actions and maintain this activity in the long run.

-9) We suggest the new Data Quality Experience (DQE) databases (or forums) to be created to monitor the application and validation/verification effort of the A&M data utilising the same metadata as a cross-reference.
-   1) One should sepate the validation type:
-      1) Validation with measured data by application of the data (often as a part of the code input) to the particular experiments
-      2) Verification of the data for consistency, sufficient resolution, absence of abnormalities, etc.
-      3) Uncertainty quantification - relating the uncertainties of the fundamental A&M data with the confidence intervals in the fusion-relevant modelling results.
-      4) Code-code validation, analysis of assumption sets.
-      5) Comparison of particular datasets.
-   2) The filling of those DQE databes should be as much as possible voluntary by the researchers undertaking the validation/verification effort.
-The additional effort to summarize the experience should be minimised (at that it is anyway a part of any scientific pulication or a report on that kind of work).
-The obvious common good and popularisation of one's own scientific results can be a sufficiently strong motivation, however one can think of additional stimulation mechanisms.
-   3) The DQE database should contain references to the related application/validation/verification effort publications.
-   4) The DQE database should, where possible, contain links to the input file packages allowing reproducibility of the simulations or analysis.
-   5) The DQE database can contain multiple entries for each data piece, in fact that should be even encouraged.
-It is also only of advantage if there will be multiple such databases, provided they refer to the same metadata, which will allow mutual cross-reference.
-   6) The DQE databases (after being filled to a certain extent) will be very useful for any kind of dataset evaluation committee.

 ## 8. Additional context